-(c) Bloc trade.
+(c) Bloc trade

 34. Bloc trade with Africa, while still minor, has made substantial gains in recent years.
-Between 1954 and 1956 total trade rose by about 17% and in 1957 alone it increased by more than 55%, mainly because of purchases of wool from South Africa and cocoa from Ghana.
+Between 1954 and 1956 total trade rose by about 17% and in 1957 alone it increased by more than 55%, (though this includes purchases of wool from South Africa).
 African imports from the bloc have risen steadily but exports have been erratic owing to the irregular character of Soviet purchases.
-In no case, except Egypt, does trade in the bloc constitute more than 5% of a country's external trade.
+In no case does trade with the bloc constitute more than 5% of the external trade of a country south of the Sahara.

-(d) Arms.
+(d) Arms

-35. Finally, the bloc have come forward (again starting with Egypt) as a source of supply of arms wherever Middle East or African States have difficulty in obtaining what they think they need from Western sources.
+35. Finally, the bloc have come forward as a source of supply of arms when Middle East or North African States have had difficulty in obtaining what they think they need from Western sources.
+This looms as a potential trheat in Africa south of the Sahara.